taskcollect/taskcollect.github.io/faq.md

 ### Why are you reimplementing portions of the Go standard library?

 We found certain parts of the Go standard library (v1.18 when we started) insufficient for our needs.
-Given that our requirements were well within our development capabilities, we decided to reimplement the parts of the Go standard librar we were least satisfied with.
+Given that our requirements were well within our development capabilities, we decided to reimplement the parts of the Go standard library we were least satisfied with.

 ### Why have you done X instead of doing Y?